 - Centers for Disease Control and Prevention (CDC).
 Interim List of Categories of Essential Workers Mapped to Standardized Industry Codes and Titles.
 Available at: https://www.cdc.gov/vaccines/covid-19/categories-essential-workers.html.

 - Centers for Disease Control and Prevention.
-Interim Public Health Recommendations for Fully Vaccinated People.
+Stay Up to Date with Your COVID-19 Vaccines.
 Available at: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/fully-vaccinated-guidance.html#anchor_1615143336158.

 - Centers for Disease Control and Prevention.
 Domestic Travel During COVID-19.
 Available at: https://www.cdc.gov/coronavirus/2019-ncov/travelers/travel-during-covid19.html.

 - Chou W-Y S, Burgdorf CE, Gaysynsky A, Hunter CM.
 COVID-19 Vaccination Communication: Applying Behavioral and Social Science to Address Vaccine Hesitancy and Foster Vaccine Confidence.
 National Institutes of Health.
 December 2020.
-Available at: https://obssr.od.nih.gov/wp-content/uploads/2020/12/COVIDReport_Final.pdf.
+Available at: http://obssr.od.nih.gov/sites/obssr/files/inline-files/OBSSR_VaccineWhitePaper_FINAL_508.pdf.

 - de Beaumont Foundation.
 Language That Works to Improve Vaccine Acceptance: Communications Cheat Sheet.
 Available at: https://debeaumont.org/covid-vaccine-poll/.